 ENGL 498 - Student Publications II

-This course allows students to do a second year of work on a student publication, as described in ENGL 398 above.
+This course enables students to do a second year of editorship on a student publication.

 ENGL 499 - Directed Studies in English Literature